salonisaboo/FlowMigrate/README.md

 Instead of relying on fixed positions, it walks through the entire object tree and analyzes keys and values to detect dependency patterns.

 This makes the parser flexible and resilient to structural differences in Flow metadata.

 ---
+## Tradeoffs

+The system prioritizes simplicity over full Salesforce API integration.
+It uses rule-based dependency detection instead of schema-based validation.
+An in-memory store is used instead of a database to keep the prototype lightweight.

+---